 Augmented Reality (AR) can be fun technology to play with.
 The basic premise of AR is to overlay digital content on top of real things using something like a map, a camera, or sometimes the sky.
-Aside from being awesome, AR is also one of the more polarizing categories of apps and games in Google Play.
-It seems like an app is either really good or really terrible.
-In this list, we’ll take a look at the best AR apps and games for Android.
+Aside from being awesome, AR is also one of the few interesting concepts in active development.
+It makes strong use of the camera and you don’t need any special computer setup or headset to make it work.
+You can find a lot of neat stuff in this category.
+Here are the best AR apps for Android!

 Read Next: AR vs VR: what’s the difference?